-IR represented a small Long Island company whose ability to compete (and even stay in business) was hobbled by the federal government’s extensive use of race preferences in awarding government contracts.
-The company, DynaLantic Corporation, is owned and operated by Paul Patin and Jeff Weinstock and manufactures the simulators and training devices used to help train our nation’s military personnel.
+CIR represented a small Long Island company whose ability to compete (and even stay in business) was hobbled by the federal government’s extensive use of race preferences in awarding government contracts.
+The company, DynaLantic Corporation, was owned and operated by Paul Patin and Jeff Weinstock and manufactured the simulators and training devices used to help train our nation’s military personnel.

 In a summary judgment motion filed in October 2003, DynaLantic asked Federal District Court Judge Emmet Sullivan to 1) declare that the program of contracting preferences for minority-owned businesses of the Department of Defense (DOD), the Navy, and the Small Business Administration (SBA) violated the Constitution’s equal protection guarantee, and 2) to enjoin those preferences.
 The government filed a summary judgment motion as well.

 Judge Sullivan heard oral argument on the cross motions for summary judgment in August, 2004.
 In December 2004, the court invited several third party groups, including the NAACP Legal Defense Fund, Inc., Mountain States Legal Foundation and Pacific Legal Foundation to file amicus briefs on the various issues raised in the case.
 CIR responded to these briefs in April, 2005.